 In December 2010, the Basel Committee on Banking Supervision published its final standards on the revised capital adequacy framework known as "Basel III" which aims to create a sounder and safer financial system.
-Requirements with respect to capital adequacy and liquidity proposed by the Basel Committee have been implemented in the European Union through, among others, the CRD Directive and CRR while the finalised Basel III reforms (the "Basel III Reforms") (informally referred to as Basel IV) were published on 7 December 2017.
+Requirements with respect to capital adequacy and liquidity proposed by the Basel Committee have been implemented in the European Union through, among others, the CRD Directive and CRR while the Basel III Reforms (informally referred to as Basel IV) were published on 7 December 2017.
 The CRD Directive governs amongst other things the market access to banking activities while the CRR establishes the majority of prudential requirements institutions need to respect.
 The CRR entered into force on 1 January 2014, and has direct effect in the Netherlands.
 The substance of the original CRD (as to be supplemented through Regulatory and Implementing Technical Standards) applies in the Netherlands as of 1 August 2014.
 A number of the requirements introduced under CRD have been and will be further supplemented through the Regulatory and Implementing Technical Standards (RTSs/ITSs) produced by the European Banking Authority ("EBA").
 The application in full of all measures under CRD (including any national implementation thereof in the Netherlands) was completed as of 1 January 2019.
 The Basel III Reforms seek to restore credibility in the calculation of risk weighted assets and improve the comparability of banks' ratios.
 Important changes involve stricter rules for internal models and the aforementioned capital floor as well as revisions to the standardised approaches for credit risk, operational risk and CVA.

-CRD, in implementing Basel III, is intended to increase the quality and quantity of capital, requires increased capital against derivative positions and introduces a capital conservation buffer, a counter-cyclical buffer ("CCyB"), a systemic risk buffer, a systemic importance buffer, a new liquidity framework (liquidity coverage ratio, "LCR") and a net stable funding ratio ("NSFR") as well as a leverage ratio.
+CRD, in implementing Basel III, is intended to increase the quality and quantity of capital, requires increased capital against derivative positions and introduces a capital conservation buffer, a countercyclical buffer ("CCyB"), a systemic risk buffer, a systemic importance buffer, a new liquidity framework (liquidity coverage ratio, "LCR") and a net stable funding ratio ("NSFR") as well as a leverage ratio.
 The LCR addresses the sufficiency of high quality liquid assets to meet short-term liquidity needs under a specified acute stress scenario and may not fall below 100% of estimated net cash outflows for the following 30 days.
 The NSFR requires that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities, i.e., that long-term assets are covered with sufficient stable funding.
 BNG Bank's current CET 1 and Tier 1 ratios are well above the pillar 1 required CET 1 and Tier 1 ratio including the systemic importance buffer.
-The CCyB was previously set at a neutral rate of 0%.
-Recently, however, DNB announced an increase of the CCyB to 1% from May 2023, with an intention to increase it to 2% by May 2024 (in line with the revised countercyclical capital buffer framework of DNB).
+The CCyB is currently set at 1%.
+However, DNB announced an increase of the CCyB to 2% from 31 May 2024 (in line with the revised countercyclical capital buffer framework of DNB).